devschool-rocks/homepage/src/blog/we-teach-gulpjs-for-front-end-development.md

 publishedOn: 2016/04/15
 ---

-## JavaScript is the way, the future, the now, the everything

 The blog you are reading would have once been a quite large Ruby on Rails application, but those days are over and these days I am learning more and more, that we might have 'overdone' the back-end.
 Instead, this blog was built using GulpJS and basic HTML/CSS and of course, JavaScript, and I don't miss Rails once bit!

 <!--more-->